justinthelaw/uds-rke2/README.md

 See the UDS [`create` tasks](./tasks/create.yaml) file for more details.

-To create all packages and bundles, do the following:
+To create a packages and bundles, reference the following example for NVIDIA GPU Operator:

 ```bash
 # Login to Registry1